Chrisom

-Anciently, a chrisom, or "chrisom-cloth," was the face-cloth, or piece of linen laid over a child's head when they were baptised or christened.
+Anciently, a chrisom, or "chrisom-cloth," was the face-cloth, or piece of linen laid over a child's head during baptism or christening.
 Originally, the purpose of the chrisom-cloth was to keep the chrism, a consecrated oil, from accidentally rubbing off.
 With time, the word's meaning changed, to that of a white mantle thrown over the whole infant at the time of baptism.
 The term has come to refer to a child who died within a month after its baptism—so called for the chrisom cloth that was used as a shroud for it.
-Additionally, in London's Bills of Mortality, the term chrisom was used to refer to infants who died within a month after being born.
+Additionally, in London's bills of mortality, the term chrisom was used to refer to infants who died within a month after being born.